rwx-work/docs/in/public/security/gpg/index.rst

 .. code:: shell

-  gpg --edit-key "KEY ID"
+  gpg --expert --edit-key "KEY ID"

 […]

 ::

-  PassPhrase
   save

 add a subkey to a master key